 In 2006-2008, the Bush Administration disclaimed significant involvement in the Ethiopian invasion to the American public and others interested.
 Assistant Secretary of State for African Affairs Jendayi Frazer even asserted that we told the Ethiopians not to do it.
 Over time the work of journalists and scholars (and document leaks) led to an established conventional wisdom that what we were told in that regard was not actually true, as reflected in the Axe and Gartenstein-Ross, Twombly pieces from 2011.

-At the time of th quoted pieces in 2011 Kenya, during Kibaki’s second term and with support of his now-“Government of National Unity” partner Prime Minister Raila Odinga, invaded the Jubaland region of Somalia and joined the ongoing war approaching its fifth year and the next year were formally incorporated under AMISOM for cost reimbursement.
+At the time of the quoted pieces in 2011 Kenya, during Kibaki’s second term and with support of his then-“Government of National Unity” partner Prime Minister Raila Odinga, invaded the Jubaland region of Somalia and joined the ongoing war approaching its fifth year.
+The next year, 2012, the Kenya Defense Forces were formally incorporated under AMISOM for donor cost reimbursement.

 Today the war continues, and the third American administration involved has increased direct U.S. strikes and added some more support troops.
 There has been significant progress in some respects in terms of stability and we can certainly hope that some day down the road the new Somali Federal Government will be self-sustainable.
 It is a formally Islamist government but it aspires to aspects of democratization that would see an eventual status quo that would differ from the old ICU or other regional governments in Saudi Arabia, the UAE or Qatar, for example.